duleab/Fake-Image-Detection/INSIGHT_REPORT.md

 | 18 | 0.2905 | 94.98% | **95.10%** | **0.9910** |
 | 20 | 0.2883 | 95.14% | 94.51% | 0.9905 |

 Phase 2 rapidly lifts AUC from 0.9583 to **0.9910** within 12 epochs, and accuracy to **95.10%** at epoch 18.
-Critically, the train-validation gap remains small (~0.5%), indicating **minimal overfitting**â€”a direct benefit of using pretrained representations.
+Critically, the train-validation gap remains small (~0.5%), indicating **minimal overfitting**—a direct benefit of using pretrained representations.

 ### 7.3 Comprehensive Model Comparison

 ![Three-way comparison of baseline vs. EfficientNet models](images/task3_cell12_img1.png)

-**Figure 13 â€” EfficientNet vs. Baseline CNN Comparison.** This multi-panel visualization provides a comprehensive head-to-head comparison:
+**Figure 13 — EfficientNet vs. Baseline CNN Comparison.** This multi-panel visualization provides a comprehensive head-to-head comparison:

 - **Confusion Matrices:** The EfficientNet confusion matrix shows a dramatically more balanced error profile.
-While the baseline catches only 80% of fakes, EfficientNet catches **97.16%**â€”a transformative improvement of **+17.12 percentage points** in recall.
+While the baseline catches only 80% of fakes, EfficientNet catches **97.16%**—a transformative improvement of **+17.12 percentage points** in recall.
 The false positive rate increases slightly (from 0.7% to 6.7%), but this trade-off is highly favorable for content moderation.
 - **ROC Curves:** Both models achieve excellent AUC (baseline: 0.9922, EfficientNet: 0.9910), but the curves diverge at the critical high-sensitivity operating point.
 EfficientNet maintains higher precision at recall levels above 90%.
-- **Score Distributions:** The EfficientNet's probability distributions are far more separated and better calibrated, with the optimal threshold at **0.5714**â€”very close to the natural 0.5 cutoff.
+- **Score Distributions:** The EfficientNet's probability distributions are far more separated and better calibrated, with the optimal threshold at **0.5714**—very close to the natural 0.5 cutoff.
 This is a dramatic improvement over the baseline's pathological 0.030 threshold.

 ### 7.4 Filter Comparison

 ![EfficientNet first-layer filters showing structured Gabor-like patterns](images/task3_cell13_img1.png)

-**Figure 14 â€” EfficientNet First-Layer Filters.** Compare these to Figure 11 (baseline filters).
+**Figure 14 — EfficientNet First-Layer Filters.** Compare these to Figure 11 (baseline filters).
 The pretrained EfficientNet filters display clearly **structured, Gabor-like patterns**: oriented edge detectors at various angles, color-opponent pairs (red-green, blue-yellow), and frequency-selective responses.
-These are precisely the types of low-level features needed for forensic texture analysisâ€”and they were learned from millions of natural images in ImageNet, not from the 100K CIFAKE training samples.
+These are precisely the types of low-level features needed for forensic texture analysis—and they were learned from millions of natural images in ImageNet, not from the 100K CIFAKE training samples.
 This pre-existing feature vocabulary is the fundamental reason transfer learning outperforms scratch training for this task.

 ---